HCR-Net: A deep learning based script independent handwritten character recognition network

-\cite{Granlund1972} proposed a Fourier transformation based FE along with a non-optimised decision method for recognition of handwritten characters. \cite{Lam1988} developed a system for recognition of unconstrained handwritten digits using FE based on geometric primitives containing topological information such as convex polygons and line segments, with a relaxation matching classifier. \cite{Pal2000} proposed a novel FE method based on the concept of water overflow from a reservoir as well as statistical and topological features along with a tree based classifier for unconstrained offline handwritten Bangla numerals. \cite{Bhattacharya2009} used wavelet based multi-resolution features with multilayer perceptron classifiers for digit recognition. \cite{Das2012} proposed genetic algorithm (GA), simulated annealing and hill climbing techniques to sample regions to select local features.
-They used SVM classifier for handwritten digit recognition. \cite{Das2012b} proposed principal component analysis (PCA), modular PCA and quad-tree based hierarchically derived longest-run features with SVM for recognition of numerals of Devanagari, Telugu, Bangla, Latin and Arabic scripts. \cite{Das2014} presented a benchmarked offline dataset of isolated handwritten Bangla compound characters, called as CMATERdb~3.1.3.3.
-The recognition was performed using quad-tree based features with SVM. \cite{Ghosh2020} studied a multi-script numeral recognition for Bangla, Arabic, Telugu, Nepali, Assamese, Gurumukhi, Latin and Devanagari scripts.
-They used histogram of oriented pixel positions and point-light source-based shadow feature extractors with k-NN, random forest, MLP, simple logistic and sequential minimal optimization as classifiers.
+\cite{Granlund1972} proposed a Fourier transformation-based feature extraction along with a non-optimized decision method for the recognition of handwritten characters. \cite{Lam1988} developed a system for the recognition of unconstrained handwritten digits using feature extraction based on geometric primitives containing topological information such as convex polygons and line segments, with a relaxation matching classifier. \cite{Pal2000} proposed a novel feature extraction method based on the concept of water overflow from a reservoir as well as statistical and topological features along with a tree-based classifier for unconstrained offline handwritten Bangla numerals. \cite{Bhattacharya2009} used wavelet-based multi-resolution features with multi-layer perceptron classifiers for digit recognition. \cite{Das2012} proposed genetic algorithm (GA), simulated annealing and hill climbing techniques to sample regions to select local features.
+They used an SVM classifier for handwritten digit recognition. \cite{Das2012b} proposed principal component analysis (PCA), modular PCA and quad-tree-based hierarchically derived longest-run features with SVM for recognition of numerals of Devanagari, Telugu, Bangla, Latin and Arabic scripts. \cite{Das2014} presented a benchmark offline dataset of isolated handwritten Bangla compound characters, called CMATERdb~3.1.3.3.
+The recognition was performed using quad-tree-based features with SVM. \cite{Ghosh2020} studied a multi-script numeral recognition for Bangla, Arabic, Telugu, Nepali, Assamese, Gurmukhi, Latin and Devanagari scripts.
+They used a histogram of oriented pixel positions and point-light source-based shadow feature extractors with k-NN, random forest, MLP, simple logistic and sequential minimal optimization as classifiers.